-- Urgency is the sudden, compelling desire to pass urine which is difficult to defer - Urgency urinary incontinence is the complaint of involuntary leakage of urine that is accompanied by or immediately preceded by urgency. - Frequency denotes voiding too often during waking hours.
+Urgency is the sudden, compelling desire to pass urine which is difficult to defer.

+- Urgency urinary incontinence is the complaint of involuntary leakage of urine that is accompanied by or immediately preceded by urgency. - Frequency denotes voiding too often during waking hours.
 In clinical trials, this has generally been defined as urinating more than 8 times in a 24 hour period.
-The new ICS definition does not specify a particular figure, as an increase in the daytime frequency is a subjective matter that can be confirmed by a bladder diary.

-- Nocturia refers to the patient waking due to the need to void. - Detrusor overactivity (DO) is a diagnosis made after urodynamics, clinical studies of bladder function.
+The new ICS definition does not specify a particular number of voids, as an increase in the daytime frequency is a subjective matter that can be confirmed by a bladder diary.
+The key question when assessing urinary frequency is the degree of bother to the patient, as there is no scientifically proven definition. - ▶ Nocturia refers to the need to awaken to void one or more times during sleep. - ▶ Detrusor overactivity (DO) is a diagnosis made after urodynamics, clinical studies of bladder function.
 Such testing demonstrates involuntary detrusor contractions during bladder filling.
 While OAB is a clinical diagnosis, DO occurring spontaneously or by provocation, is a urodynamic diagnosis that may or may not be associated with OAB.

-The majority of people with OAB are thought to have detrusor overactivity (DO): 69% of men and 44% of women with urgency but no incontinence have DO, while 90% of men and 58% of women with urge urinary incontinence have DO.
+The majority of people with OAB are thought to have detrusor overactivity (DO): 69% of men and 44% of women with urgency but no incontinence have DO, while 90% of men and 58% of women with urgency urinary incontinence have DO.
+Since Overactive Bladder Syndrome is a clinical diagnosis, urodynamic testing is not required to establish the diagnosis.

-The clinical diagnosis of OAB is based on a careful history and physical examination supplemented by the use of a bladder diary or frequency-volume chart.
+The clinical diagnosis of OAB is based on a careful history and physical examination.
+The key symptom is urinary urgency which the patients may describe in various ways, the key feature being an inability to hold their urine long enough to make it to the lavatory.
+The diagnosis is supplemented by the use of a bladder diary or frequency-volume chart.
 It documents how frequently a patient voids over a 24-72 hour period.
-The bladder diary may show increased daytime frequency and nocturia with small voided volumes and incontinence episodes.
-Urinalysis with culture as indicated is necessary to rule out infection, and if blood is present in the urine, the patient must be evaluated for bladder cancer.
+The bladder diary may show increased daytime frequency and nocturia with small voided volumes and incontinence episodes in between.
+Urinalysis with culture as indicated is necessary to rule out infection and if blood is present in the urine, the patient must be evaluated for bladder cancer.

-Lifestyle modifications, behavioural therapy, and pharmacotherapy in the form of antimuscarinics, are the mainstays of treatment.
+Lifestyle modifications, behavioural therapy and pharmacotherapy in the form of antimuscarinics or B3-agonists are the mainstays of treatment.

 About 50% of patients gain satisfactory benefit from lifestyle modifications when combined with behavioural therapy such as bladder retraining and pelvic floor muscle rehabilitation.
-Lifestyle modifications and behavioural therapy involve avoiding caffeinated beverages and other bladder irritants, restricting fluid intake at night, changing the time of administration of diuretics, and training the bladder to hold urine for a longer period of time.
+Lifestyle modifications and behavioural therapy involve avoiding caffeinated beverages and other bladder irritants, restricting fluid intake at night, changing the time of administration of diuretics and training the bladder to hold for a longer period of time.
 Individuals suffering from OAB should attempt these before seeking further interventions.

 Antimuscarinic agents are often effective for the treatment of OAB.
-A number of approved medications are available: oxvbutvnin. tolterodine, fesoterodine, trospium, solifenacin, darifenacin, and propiverine.
+A number of approved medications are available: oxvbutynin, tolterodine, fesoterodine, trossolifenacin, darifenacin propiverine.
 More recently, mirabegron, the first of a new class of medication for OAB, the beta-3 agonists, has come into use.
 If medication is not tolerated or is ineffective, minimally invasive procedures such as injection of botulinum toxin A into the bladder wall, posterior tibial nerve stimulation (transcutaneous electrical current directed via needle just above the ankle), or sacral neuromodulation (spinal implant) are available.

 If the minimally invasive therapies fail, surgical urinary diversion may be necessary as for neurogenic detrusor overactivity.
 (Please see fact sheet on Neurogenic Bladder.)
-Surgery for detrusor overactivity should be reserved only for patients for whom all previous treatment modalities have failed, since all surgical procedures entail greater potential for complications.
+Surgery for detrusor overactivity should be reserved only for patients for whom all less nvasive treatment modalities have failed, since all surgical procedures entail greater potential for complications